eda-ricercatore/gulyas-scripts/README.md

 It contains scripts to test out ideas that I have read in research publications.

-Names for repositories for my Ph.D. research shall be named after dishes and drinks from the [Hungarian cuisine] (https://en.wikipedia.org/wiki/Hungarian_cuisine).
+Names for repositories for my Ph.D. research shall be named after dishes and drinks from the [Hungarian cuisine](https://en.wikipedia.org/wiki/Hungarian_cuisine).

 ## Organization of the Repository